 Once the ceremony begins, the day takes off quickly.
 A ‘First Look’ is an opportunity to enjoy some quiet time alone, enjoy each other’s company, and reflect on all this day means before your day takes off.

 Wedding days can be a whirlwind and they tend to fly by.
 There’s much to do, and a lot of people to see and to catch up with.
-We always encourage our couples to take a few minutes every so often during their wedding to stop and soak in everything that’s happening.
+We always encourage my couples to take a few minutes every so often during their wedding to stop and soak in everything that’s happening.

 2. IT MAKES MORE TIME FOR PICTURES WITHOUT SACRIFICING COCKTAIL HOUR.

 When there is no First Look, the majority of the pictures have to be taken after the ceremony.
 Family pictures are generally done as soon as the ceremony ends because it’s the easiest time to round everyone up.
 Next up is full bridal party, and then bride and groom portraits.
 This generally runs into cocktail hour.

 A First Look opens up time prior to the ceremony for full bridal party pictures and, sometimes, for a few bride and groom portraits (although we prefer to do bride and groom portraits at sunset).
 This allows the couple to get the most out of cocktail hour, which makes the rest of the evening feel less rushed.